 This camp is exclusively for Chafee-eligible youth, ages 15-20.
 Youth will engage in a variety of experimental, hands-on learning activities including key themes for each weekend.
 Themes include: leadership, communication, job skills, advocacy, relationship building/trust, and planning.
 Youth will have fun with activities like go-carts, climbing walls, teams course, canoeing, archery and much more!

-Registration is available for 2014 Camps!
+Registration is no longer available for 2014 Camps!

 You may be required to download the free version of Adobe Reader to view some of these documents.

 Click here for our Youth Camps Map around the state.